umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 ```bash
 conda activate monocular-depth-estimation
 ```
-4. To deactivate run this command:
+4. If you need to deactivate the environment, run this command:
 ```bash
 conda deactivate
 ```